JuliaCollections/DataStructures.jl/docs/src/sorted_containers.md

 ```

 Three sorted containers are provided: SortedDict, SortedMultiDict and
-SortedSet. *SortedDict* is similar to the built-in Julia type `Dict`
+SortedSet. _SortedDict_ is similar to the built-in Julia type `Dict`
 with the additional feature that the keys are stored in sorted order and
 can be efficiently iterated in this order.
 SortedDict is a subtype of
-Associative.
+AbstractDict.
 It is generally slower than `Dict` because looking up a key
-requires an O(log *n*) tree search rather than an expected O(1)
+requires an O(log _n_) tree search rather than an expected O(1)
 hash-table lookup time as with Dict.
 SortedDict is a parametrized type
 with three parameters, the key type `K`, the value type `V`, and the
 ordering type `O`.
 SortedSet has only keys; it is an alternative to the